What Two Participant Profiles Found Setting Up Cal.com

 Availability navigation is confusing

-Where personas spent their time
+Where participant profiles spent their time

-The homepage consumed the most steps (10 steps, both personas) — mostly scrolling through marketing content before finding the sign-up flow.
+The homepage consumed the most steps (10 steps, both participant profiles) — mostly scrolling through marketing content before finding the sign-up flow.
 The event type editor was the second hotspot, which is expected since that's where the actual task lives.
 Login took 6 steps for both, and pricing took 5 steps for Ea-Nasir alone.

 What this tells you